Christopher Eccleston: The Leftovers, The A Word (2011–2020)

-On 31 December 2011, Eccleston played the role of Pod Clock in an adaptation of Mary Norton's children's novel The Borrowers on BBC One.
+Eccleston played Pod Clock in a 2011 television film adaptation of Mary Norton's children's novel The Borrowers on BBC One.
 In July 2012, he starred in the political thriller Blackout on BBC One.
-In the same month, he starred as Creon in an adaptation of Antigone at the Royal National Theatre; his performance in the play was called "charismatic" and "intense".
-In September 2012, Eccleston starred in the film Song for Marion, also known as Unfinished Song with Terence Stamp.
+In the same month, he starred as Creon in an adaptation of Antigone at the Royal National Theatre; his performance in the play was praised as "charismatic" and "intense".
+Eccleston starred in the film Song for Marion (2012), also known as Unfinished Song, with Terence Stamp.